Mil Mi-17: Operational history

-21st century orders
+During the 19 November 2023 Houthi hijacking of the Galaxy Leader, one Mi-17 helicopter was used to land the hijacking team on the deck of the Galaxy Leader.

+In August 2025, the Indian Air Force, from its Northern Sector, deployed five of its Mi-17 helicopters along with a Chinook and C-130J transport aircraft each for the flood relief operations following the Uttarakhand and Kishtwar district flash floods.

+Orders (2000 onwards)

 In October 2007, the Saudi Arabian Government cancelled the purchase of 64 NHIndustries NH90 helicopters and agreed to buy 150 Russian-made Mil Mi-17 and Mi-35 helicopters instead.

 On 28 October 2008, the Royal Thai Army announced a deal to buy six Mi-17s to meet its requirement for a medium-lift helicopter.
 This is the first time the Thai armed forces have acquired Russian aircraft instead of American aircraft.
 Flight International quotes the Thai Army's rationale: "We are buying three Mi-17 helicopters for the price of one Black Hawk.
 The Mi-17 can also carry more than 30 troops, while the Black Hawk could carry only 13 soldiers.
 These were the key factors behind the decision."

 On 15 December 2008, it was reported that India ordered 80 Mi-17V-5 helicopters worth $1.375 billion, which would be delivered to the Indian Air Force between 2011 and 2014 to replace aging Mi-8s.
 In August 2010, it was reported that India planned to order another 59 Mi-17s.
 The first Mi-17V-5s entered service with India in February 2012.
 In December 2012, India signed a contract for 71 aircraft at a reported cost of US$1.3 billion.
 In December 2014 it was reported that India is in agreement with the Russian Federation to produce on its territory Mi-17s and Ka-226Ts.
 All 151 helicopters were delivered as of February 2016.

 On 11 June 2009, it was announced that the United States had handed over four Mi-17 cargo helicopters to the Pakistan Army to facilitate its counter-terrorism operations.
-This followed an urgent request for helicopters by Pakistan's Chief of Army Staff General Ashfaq Parvez Kayani in a leaked US embassy cable published on WikiLeaks.
+This followed an urgent request for helicopters by Pakistan's Chief of Army Staff General Ashfaq Parvez Kayani in a leaked US embassy cable.

 On 16 September 2009, the United States Navy delivered the last two of four Mi-17s to the Afghan National Army Air Corps.
 On 19 June 2010, it was announced that the US government would buy and refurbish 31 more Mi-17 helicopters from Russia to supply the Afghan Air Force.

 The US was reportedly considering adding the helicopter to the US military for special forces use in order to obscure troop movements.
 The US has used some Mi-8s and Mi-17s for training, and has purchased units for allies in Iraq, Afghanistan and Pakistan.